LAWIN.news

 Orlando R. Dizon, LAWIN.news

-Orlando "Orly" Dizon, Esq. is a licensed attorney in the states of Texas, New York, Maryland, and Tennessee.
-He currently holds the role of Senior Partner at LIGOT DIZON LAW FIRM, P.C.
-Orly also works as a Tax Resolution Attorney at tax law firm TAX RESOLUTION, ESQ, offering comprehensive representation to clients dealing with tax-related matters before the IRS and the United States Tax Court.
-Additionally, Orly holds the position of Compliance Executive and Business Development at LAWIN.news.
-Visit https://orly.taxresolution.esq or https://dizonlawfirm.com for more information.
+Orlando "Orly" Dizon, JD, LLM, MBA is admitted and in good standing to practice law in the states of Texas, New York, Maryland, and Tennessee.
+He is the current Managing Partner at PINOY LAW GROUP, PLLC.
+Orly also serves as a Tax Resolution Attorney at the tax law firm TAX RESOLUTION, ESQ., providing comprehensive representation to clients dealing with tax-related matters before the IRS and the United States Tax Court.
+Additionally, Orly holds the position of Compliance Executive and Business Development Officer at LAWIN.news.
+Visit https://pinoylawgroup.com/orlando-dizon for more information.
 Disclaimer: The views and beliefs expressed by the author do not necessarily represent those of LAWIN.news, its management, editorial board, or staff.

 previous post